hhe1ibeb/streetviewext/README.md

 # Streetview Extention

-This is an module of extensions of [the streetview module by robolyst](https://github.com/robolyst/streetview/tree/v0.0.2).
+This is an module of extensions for [the streetview module by robolyst](https://github.com/robolyst/streetview/tree/v0.0.2).
 The functions allows you to collect streetview photos or panoramas among a route just by entering the origin and destination.

 ## Requirements